Dooders/.github/profile/README.md

 All projects under the Dooders organization are open-source and licensed under the MIT License.
 See the [LICENSE](https://github.com/Dooders/.github/blob/main/LICENSE) file in each repository for more details.

-## Sources and Inspirations

-"Free Agents" by Kevin J. Mitchel
-"The Romance of Reality" by Bobby Azarian
-"Designng the Mind" by Ryan A. Bush
-"Artificial Intelligence and Games"